 \subsection{Evaluation Metrics}

-The performance of classifiers across different frequency bands will be evaluated using classification accuracy, precision, recall, F1 and ROC-AUC scores.
-To ensure the robustness of the results, various randomisation techniques will be employed.
+The performance of classifiers across different frequency bands was evaluated using classification accuracy, precision, recall, F1, and ROC-AUC scores.
+To ensure the robustness of the results, various randomization techniques were employed.